A Comprehensive Biographical Analysis

 These two excerpts, from The Family Tree Book, claim that John Dunn, the emigrant, and John Dunn, the Salisbury lawyer, were the same man.

 John "Jack" Dunn was also referred to, in the Regulator Movement Participation Database.
-In exchange for his execution, he performed the Civil Service, as Tax Collector.
+In exchange for his execution, he performed the Civil Service, as Tax Collector, and I believe Tax receipts were found, behind a wall, of the burnt down courthouse.

 His brother, William T. Dunn, received the same offer, and chose to join the North Carolina Militia.
 In 1770, he was imprisoned for assaulting John Williams, during the Hillsborough Riots, and in 1771, was residing in Alamance, NC.